 The amazing outcome of writing at least 500 words every single day is that I’ve become much, much faster at writing and even more focused while doing so.
 It has seriously helped me establish the habit of just sitting down and writing instead of thinking too hard about what to write.
 It used to take me half a day or longer to write an 800-1000 word blog post and now I can do so in less than an hour.
 I didn’t notice it until about 20 days in or so, but there has been an obvious shift in my ability to write faster and it’s been really great.
 As I continue to write for the rest of the year I hope this trend continues.

-I’m pleasantly surprised at the benefits of doing these six things every day.
-The best part is that these are all things that I would continue doing every day in just about any scenario.
+I’m pleasantly surprised at the benefits of doing these same things every day.
+The best part is these are all things that I would continue doing every day in just about any scenario.
 Even if I won the lottery and never had to work for money, I’d still do all of them.
 They’re all things that bring me great joy and allow me to work on what matters most to me.
-By starting on these things now and doing them every day, I’m working to build a foundation of daily habits that will eventually become my vision, the ideal day I’m working towards.
+By starting now and doing the same things every day, I’m building a foundation of daily habits that will eventually become my vision—the ideal day I’m working towards.

 I would highly recommend picking even one single thing to do every day.
-It may not seem like much, but after a few weeks the results will truly compound and make a lasting difference in your life.
+It may not seem like much, but after a few weeks the results will truly compound.